yairEO/photobox/README.md

 *   Works also on IE8 and above, but clearly not as nice as on modern browsers
 *   Uses event-delegation on all thumbnails clicks
 *   Observes DOM changes (if images were added or removed) and adapt accordingly
+*   Uses HTML5 History so you can copy and send a link with the currently viewable image